opencor/opencor/src/plugins/3rdparty/LLVM/README.txt

           mkdir build
           cd build
           cmake ..
+          make
-      From there, the config files were manually copied over.
-They can be found in the windows, linux and macosx folders under [LLVM]/include/llvm/Config and [LLVM]/include/llvm/Support.
+      From there, the files were manually copied over.
+They can be found in the windows, linux and macosx folders of [LLVM]/include/llvm/Config, [LLVM]/include/llvm/Support and [LLVM]/lib/Target/X86.